Wealth seems to be a sensitive topic. Some people don’t mind parading the wealth they’ve created.

 I would argue that the main problem with wealth in America is that people parade around a perception of wealth that they do not have.
-We live in a society that wants to keep up with the Joneses.
+We live in a society where everyone wants to keep up with the Joneses.
 At the same time, it’s a taboo topic.
 One that’s hard to address.

 People pursue wealth for various reasons but few desire to talk about their philosophy of wealth.
 Some to hoard and become wealthy.
 Some to spoil themselves with the conveniences of the world.
 Still others seek to use it for greater good.
-They long to give it away – perhaps for recognition; perhaps as a authentic gift.
+They long to give it away – perhaps for recognition; perhaps as an authentic gift.

 I have been blessed.
 Blessed with success that has afforded financial resources, that, as a one-income family, I never dreamed we would have.
-Growing up in a middle class family, one that struggled from time to time when I was young, I have always had a conservative bent.
-My tendency is to save; to some extent you could say that I was afraid of wealth when I began my career.
+Growing up in a middle-class family, one that struggled from time to time when I was young, I have always had a conservative bent.
+My tendency is to save; to some extent, you could say that I was afraid of wealth when I began my career.

 There is one big lesson that I’ve had to learn over the years.
 That lesson is how to be a good steward of my financial resources in a way that provides for my family based upon the unique needs of our situation in life.
 And stewardship is about more than just saving.

 You see, early on in my career, I was what you might consider frugal.
-I was timid to take more than a single vacation or spend on the “souped up” stroller my wife wanted for the kids.
+I was timid to take more than a single vacation or spend on the “souped-up” stroller my wife wanted for the kids.
 I was very careful not to spend on things that I saw as extravagant.

-Here are a few examples.
+Here are a few examples:

-I recently built a batting cage in my backyard.
-A lot of people might see that as “over the top”, and frankly, I was afraid of that perception when I first built it.
+- I recently built a batting cage in our backyard.
+A lot of people might see that as “over the top,” and frankly, I was afraid of that perception when I first built it.
 But you know what?
 I have already had more than enough quality time with my kids in that cage to make it worth it.
 Not just my baseball lover, but several of my kids love to go back and have me pitch to them.
 We genuinely enjoy those moments together and it builds our relationship.

 Some people hoard, some people spoil.
 Some people give away.
 Very few people are stewards of their wealth and really leverage their resources for their entire integrated life.

 What unique ways are you using the resources you’ve been given?
 Do you struggle to find the right balance of using the resources you’ve been given and not being extravagant?
-Do you spend more time worrying about perception or studding your finances?
+Do you spend more time worrying about perception or studying your finances?